ngeor/blog/_posts/2018-11-28-yaml-schema-validation-with-maven.md

 - all operations need to be documented (i.e. the `description` property needs to be mandatory), so that my API can be understood by its users.
-- all URL paths needs to be lower case, separated by hyphens, so that the API is consistent.
+- all URL paths need to be lower case, separated by hyphens, so that the API is consistent.

 It would be great if I don't have to write any code to support this... and the